52 The Lawns, Matthias Road, London N16 8QD / 020 7254 2183

 Our approach is to present Internet use as a participatory social activity, and emphasise that its primary role is contact and communication.

-At the moment, we devote Tuesday afternoons to a course for beginners, and Friday afternoons to special workshops and social activities.
+At the moment, we devote Wednesday afternoons to help and support for people aged 50 to 64 who are still in the job market, and Friday afternoons to special workshops and social activities.
 We also keep drop-in space reserved for job-seekers and other mid-lifers who want to follow their own program.

 There is a lot more information on the Agewell Social Network website: acc.lawns.org.uk